symfony/symfony-docs/controller.rst

 .. versionadded:: 3.3
-    The ability to request a ``Session`` in actions was introduced in Symfony 3.3.
+    The ability to request a ``Session`` instance in controllers was introduced in Symfony 3.3.

 To retrieve the session, add the :class:`Symfony\\Component\\HttpFoundation\\Session\\SessionInterface` type-hint to your argument and Symfony will provide you with a session::